tonybaloney/readysalted/README.md

 ### Pros

-- This would be really cool
+- This would be really cool, much hackernews points.

 ### Cons